Quantum channels and memory effects: Quantum channels: basic definitions and properties

 An important class of bipartite quantum channels are finally those that can be simulated only with local operations and classical communication (LOCC), see \cite{CLMOW2012} for a recent survey.
 These channels are hence termed LOCC channels.
-Classical communication is generally allowed in both directions between the two laboratories (otherwise, one defines $1$-way LOCC channels).
-The most general LOCC channel is obtained by concatenating local CPTP maps and one-way classical communication.
+Classical communication is generally allowed in both directions between the two laboratories, the most general LOCC channel however can always be equivalently obtained by concatenating local CPTP maps and one-way classical communication.
 A LOCC transformation can hence be simulated by a finite number of iterations of the following sequence of operations: 1) on one of the two subsystems, say $Q_1$, a local CPTP map $\Psi_1$ is applied; 2) classical information is sent from $Q_1$ to $Q_2$, possibly conditioned on the local output of the map $\Psi_1$; 3) conditioned on the received classical information, a local CPTP map $\Psi_2$ is applied on subsystem $Q_2$; 4) the sequence of operations is repeated with the roles of $Q_1$ and $Q_2$ exchanged.
 A closely related class of bipartite channels is that of {\it separable channels}, defined as those channels admitting a Kraus representation in which all the Kraus operators are in the form of a direct product of operators acting on the local subsystems.
 It is easy to see that all the LOCC channels are separable.
-Interesting enough, there exist separable channels which are not LOCC \cite{BennettETAL99}.
+Interestingly enough, there exist separable channels which are not LOCC \cite{BennettETAL99}.